Hardening Security Groups for PostGIS Ports: Incident Triage & State Recovery

 }

-Pulumi Implementation (TypeScript)
+Pulumi implementation (TypeScript)

-import * as aws from "@pulumi/aws";
+import * as aws from "@pulumi/aws"; // pin @pulumi/aws 6.x in package.json

 const postgisSG = new aws.ec2.SecurityGroup("postgis-hardened-sg", {

-vpcId: vpc.id,
+vpcId: config.require("vpcId"),

 description: "Least-privilege perimeter for PostGIS endpoints",